-- The HFSB continues to contribute to the global regulatory process directly with regulators and through its Affiliate Membership at IOSCO.
-Areas of focus include cyber security, conflicts of interest, financial stability, definition of leverage, etc. - In March 2016, the HFSB established a mutual observer relationship with the International Forum of Sovereign Wealth Funds.
+The SBAI continues to contribute to the global regulatory process directly with regulators and through its Affiliate Membership at IOSCO.
+Areas of focus include cyber security, conflicts of interest, financial stability, definition of leverage, culture & diversity in asset management, etc.